Scalable Variational Bayes Inference for Dynamic Variable Selection: An equivalent MCMC sampling scheme

 \section{An equivalent MCMC sampling scheme}

-In this section we provide the full conditional distributions for each involved parameter.
-The latter enables the implementation of a Gibbs-sampling algorithm (see Algorithm \ref{algo:algo_mcmc}) and constitutes the starting point to derive the variational densities in Appendix \ref{app:vb_densities}.
-However, the MCMC implementation lacks of two important properties.
-First, it is not possible to smooth the posterior inclusion probabilities using the strategy in Proposition \ref{prop:up_gamma_sm_main}.
-Second, perhaps more important, the results described in Section \ref{sec:theo} are no more valid, and therefore an efficient version of the MCMC that drops the unimportant variables on-line is not available.
+We provide the full conditional distributions, which can be used to implement a conventional MCMC algorithm equivalent to our variational Bayes algorithm.
+It is worth noticing that the MCMC implementation lacks two important properties.
+First, it is not possible to smooth the posterior inclusion probabilities using the strategy in Proposition 5.
+Second, perhaps more importantly, the results described in Section 2.2 are no longer valid, and therefore, an efficient version of the MCMC that drops the unimportant variables online is not available.